Sindhanur: Economy

-Sindhanur is a commercial center and a major focal point for the paddy industry, with its rural areas being important for paddy cultivation – it is considered the Paddy Granary of Raichur.

-The Sindhanur Taluk is the taluk with the most cooperative associations.

-Many tractor company showrooms are in Sindhanur, also automobile spare parts sales.
+Transport

+Sindhanur is well connected by road.
+It is located on the National Highway 150A.

+Rail

+Sindhanur has a railway station (Sindhanur railway station) and is located on the Mahabubnagar-Munirabad railway line.

 Demographics

 As of a 2017 Indian Census, Sindhanur had a population of 116,837 (59,029 male, 57,808 female), representing a 54.06% increase since 2011.
 The sex-ratio of Sindhanur city is around 994, higher than the state average of 973.
 Sindhanur City has an average literacy rate of 83.98%, higher than the national average of 59.5%; male literacy is 87.72%, and female literacy is 80.01%.
 In Sindhanur, 19.44% of the population is under 6 years of age.

-Majority of population speak Kannada and minor population speak different languages like Telugu, Bengali, Rajasthani, Urdu, etc. The Ambamma jathre Fair at Sindhanur is famous which is held in January of every year at "Ambamma maTa".
-An evening fair is a special event here.
+Majority of population speak Kannada and minor population speak different languages like Telugu, Bengali, Rajasthani, Urdu, etc. The Ambamma jathre Fair at Sindhanur is famous which is held in January of every year at Amba matha An evening fair is a special event here.

 Interesting thing to notice about Sindhanur Taluk is its diversity.
 20% of the population is Bengali speaking(Bengali camp sindhanur).
 Rajasthani, Telugu, Urdu are other minor languages.

-The dominant religion of town is Hinduism (64.54%) with significant Muslim (32.71%) and Christian (0.46%) populations.
-Most of the Christians are Roman Catholic.
-Most of the remaining people follow Sikhism, Jainism and other religions.